Skip to main content

 Webinar reactions enable presenters to receive immediate feedback from attendees without disrupting or detracting from the presentation.

 Reactions are displayed in the bottom right corner of the video player and fades within seconds.
-Below 4 useful examples are provided of how you can incorporate the reactions feature in your next webinar.

 Did this answer your question?